 Order your moving supplies so you can start packing early.
 Be sure you have enough supplies to get the job done.
-At a minimum, the items you need are boxes, tape, bubble wrap and permanent markers.
-Speak to your moving specialist about the types of boxes that best compliment your needs.
+At a minimum, the items you need are boxes, tape, bubble wrap, and permanent markers.
+Speak to your moving specialist about the types of boxes that best complement your needs.
 For your closet items, you may want to use wardrobe boxes.
-Below, see our list of supplies for moving and the most common types of packing materials and boxes used by most reputable moving companies.
+Below, see our list of supplies for moving and the most common types of packing materials and boxes used by the most reputable moving companies.

 Supplies for Moving and Types of Packing Materials